SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-07-Comments-and-Ratings-Frontend/README.md

     Organization: TechEd2018_OPP363
     Space: <select your space from the drop down list>
     ```
+4. Please use this deployment time to login to the Cloud cockpit and check the creation of backing service instances, service bindings and applications.
+The order mentioned in your `mta.yaml` file will be followed during the deployment.
+You can also keep an eye on the flow of the deployment by watching the console logs from Web IDE or using the CF CLI command - **`cf logs <app name> --recent`**.

-4. Once your application is deployed launch the url for `ratings_frontend` app.
+5. Once your application is deployed launch the url for `ratings_frontend` app.
 Your app should look like shown in the [overview section](#overview).

-5. Select a product and go to the `Rate Item` tab in the Product Details view.
+6. Select a product and go to the `Rate Item` tab in the Product Details view.

-6. Give the product a rating and comment and click on submit, as shown in the picture below.
+7. Give the product a rating and comment and click on submit, as shown in the picture below.

     ![Step Image](images/Exercise7_4-6_rating_view.png)